 7. Wire the hot tub

 The seventh step is to wire the hot tub control box located under the hot tub.
 Simply follow instructions given to you by the manufacturer.

 Typically, the flexible conduit would feed up through the bottom of your hot tub to your control box, usually located in the middle behind one of the panels.
 There should be a knock-out hole for the conduit to feed through.
 The wires would then get connected according to your manual and manufacturer.

 The second to last step is to wire the hot tub panel to the breaker panel.
 Make sure the main breaker is off and that there is no power present.
 The wires coming from the power company are still energized, even with the breaker off.
 Always be careful when working in the breaker box.
 Attach the red and black wires to a dedicated double-pole 240V GFCI circuit breaker.
 Label the new hot tub circuit breaker.

 The final step is to have the hot tub inspected by a professional before filling it with water and using it.

 How far away does a GFCI have to be from a hot tub?

-A ground-fault circuit interrupter must be 6 to 10 feet away from the hot tub, as required by the national electrical code.
+A ground-fault circuit interrupter must be at least 5 feet away from the hot tub, as required by the national electrical code.
 Typically any electrical cords would be buried in the ground, but for any above ground, they must not pass over the hot tub.